How Cultured Chicken is Made

 What Happens

 A cell bank is a frozen inventory of starter cells that can be thawed and expanded for production.
 These cells are taken from a living animal (via biopsy) or from cell lines that have been immortalized for continuous growth.
+Cell banking follows standard biopharmaceutical protocols for master and working cell banks (Baust et al. 2016, GFI Technical Overview).

 1. Biopsy Small tissue sample from live animal 2.
 Isolate Cells Enzymatic digestion 3.
 Expand Grow to billions 4.
 Freeze -196°C in liquid nitrogen